 Annie and I looked at each other once more, our grins matched one another.
 We knew each other’s thoughts, we took off running towards the limo.
 I remember you didn’t look pleased that we had a race in dresses, but that was just us, two best friends being childish together.

 The limo ride there was nothing to scoff at.
-There was sparkling cider chilled in silver buckets.
+There was sparkling cider chilled in a silver bucket.
 The limo was spacious enough to fit me, you, Annie, and all of your friends, but for some reason, it was just the three of us, like it used to be.
 The ride to the school was a little awkward with Annie questioning your intentions with me, as she should.
 I’m glad she did that, too bad you’re such a great actor.
 You answered her questions perfectly, like, why was she in the limo with me, and how long did he plan on having me out and what he was planning on doing with me during prom.
 I admit the last question had me flustered but you handled them with ease.

 “So I wouldn’t be nervous being alone with me in this big limo and just long enough to show me off, and nothing that Annie wouldn’t do.”
 You responded.